junwatu/ai-voice-note/blog/README.md

 }
 ```

-The `<AudioRecorder>` is a React component that will record audio using Web APIs.
-On recording complete, the audio blob will be processed and uploaded to Node.js `/upload` server endpoint.
+The `<AudioRecorder>` is an out-of-the-box component that takes `onRecordingComplete` method as a prop and calls it when you save the recording.
+This React component will record audio using Web APIs.
+On recording complete, the audio blob will be processed and then uploaded to Node.js `/upload` server endpoint.

 ## Create Node.js Server